 CAD Assembly and Intermediate API Representation: Parallel Hierarchies

 The final translator object is the last intermediate form of the CAD assembly translation.
-From this translator object, you create the Physical Modeling XML file representing the assembly.
+From this translator object, you create the XML multibody description file representing the assembly.